pontazaricardo/Arduino_LinkIt7697_Servo_motor_Light_Sensor/README.md

 **NOTE:** A delay needs to be performed after the rotation of the servo to give time to it to finish the movement.

 #### Light sensor

+The sound sensor used in this project was a standard analog sound sensor.